A parallel fast multipole method for elliptic difference equations: Numerical results

 Test cases involving a small number blocks do not make use of the interpolation-based kernel compression technique; they only make use of the block-wise FFT-based convolution technique, which incurs an error close to machine precision.
 As a result, the three cases with the smallest values of $N$ for each series have significantly smaller errors compared to their respective asymptotic (large $N$) error.

-Given that we chose $n_\text{max}=10$ and constrained $n^0_b$ to be proportional $n_I$, the error is expected to decay as $n_I^{-10}$ for $n_I>n_\text{max}$ (one order greater than interpolation order due to the $\sim|\mathbf{x}|^{-1}$ decay of the LGF).
-The data shown Fig.~\ref{fig:error} are consistent with our estimates, exhibiting a behavior proportional to $n_I^{-10.7}$ for values of $n_I$ between $11$ and $28$.
+Given that we chose $n_\text{max}=10$ and constrained $n^0_b$ to be proportional to $n_I$, the error is expected to decay as $n_I^{-10}$ for $n_I>n_\text{max}$ (one order greater than interpolation order due to the $\sim|\mathbf{x}|^{-1}$ decay of the LGF).
+The data shown in Figure~\ref{fig:error} are consistent with our estimates, exhibiting a behavior proportional to $n_I^{-10.7}$ for values of $n_I$ between $11$ and $28$.
 The significant difference in the magnitude of $\epsilon_1$ and $\epsilon_2$ compared to $\epsilon_\infty$ suggests that the maximum error is concentrated in lower dimensional regions of the grid.
 Spatial plots of the error (not included) confirm that larger errors are always observed near or on the boundary points of blocks.
 These observations are characteristic of the interpolation scheme being used, which is known to exhibit larger errors near the boundaries of the interpolation interval (Runge phenomena).

-Although the error for schemes with $n_I \ne n^0_b+1$ are not presented, it is readily deduced from our reported results that for any choice of $n^0_b$ the error can be controlled by changing $n_I$.
-Furthermore, different choices of $n_\text{max}$ where not explored since $n_\text{max}=10$ allows for schemes with errors as small as $\sim10^{-12}$, which are sufficient for many practical applications.
+Although the error for schemes with $n_I \ne n^0_b+1$ is not presented, it is readily deduced from our reported results that for any choice of $n^0_b$ the error can be controlled by changing $n_I$.
+Furthermore, different choices of $n_\text{max}$ have not been explored since $n_\text{max}=10$ allows for schemes with errors as small as $\sim10^{-12}$, which are sufficient for many practical applications.
 Errors smaller than $10^{-12}$ can be obtained by reducing $n_\text{max}$ and increasing $n_I$.